TAKE ACTION

 CONTACT GEORGIA LEGISLATORS:

 A personal message goes a long way!
-Ask your Georgia State Legislators to protect Redfish (Red Drum, Channel Bass) with appropriate bag, boat and slot limits by approving the Coastal Resource Division's proposed Redfish regulation changes - 3 fish per person limit, a 9 fish vessel limit and Captain's "no take".
+Ask your Georgia State Legislators to protect Redfish (Red Drum, Channel Bass) with appropriate bag, boat and slot limits that will help us recover our fishery to the original healthy 40% Spawning Potential Ratio (SPR) in a more aggressive timeline matching the urgency our neighboring states are showing with 1 Fish creel limits.

 Here are the facts that you can highlight in your phone call and email: